 Queen Mary holds a university-level Bronze Award for the Athena SWAN Charter, which recognises and celebrates good employment practice for women working in mathematics, science, engineering and technology in higher education and research.

-The School of Mathematical Sciences has registered its intent to apply for the department-level Athena Swan Bronze award.
+The School of Mathematical Sciences was awarded its own department-level Athena Swan Bronze award in September 2013.

 We are a registered Supporter of the LMS Good Practice Scheme.